DesignInTheBlack/Elevate/README.md

 ## § Features
 <br>

-- **Type-Safe CSS Generation**
+- **Build-Time Validation**
-  - Compile-time token validation
+  - Elevate validates utility strings, tokens, and rules during the build process.
-  - Design system constraint enforcement
+  - Ensures class definitions conform to your design system before CSS is generated.
-  - No tree shaking necessary
+  - Errors like invalid properties or tokens are caught at build time, producing error-free CSS.

-- **Design System Integration**
+- **Strict Design Integration**
   - Token-based system for colors, spacing, typography, and breakpoints
   - Structured property-attribute relationships